samwyse/spec/README.md

 This is an amended copy of the formal specification of Mustache.
-It included several open requests that I consider unlikely to be controversial.
+It includes several open requests that I consider unlikely to be controversial.

+- [My](https://github.com/samwyse) [issue 71](https://github.com/mustache/spec/pull/71) to add partial ordering to the sub-secifications

 - [cjerdonek's](https://github.com/cjerdonek) [issue 43](https://github.com/mustache/spec/pull/43) to add a test not to interpret strings as lists